Skip to main content

 2023.08.30 Minimum Standards for Driver’s Licenses and Identification Cards Acceptable by Federal Agencies for Official Purposes; Waiver for Mobile Driver’s Licenses

 DHS proposes a revision to REAL ID regulations to allow State-issued mobile or digital driver's licenses (mDLs) and identification cards to be accepted by Federal agencies for official purposes under a temporary, case-by case waiver once REAL ID enforcement begins on May 7, 2025.
-To qualify for the waiver, the following conditions muse be met: (1) the mDL holder has been issued a valid and unexpired REAL ID-compliant physical driver's license or identification card from the same State that issued the mDL; (2) TSA has determined the issuing State to be REAL ID-compliant; and (3) TSA has issued a waiver to the State.
+To qualify for the waiver, the following conditions must be met: (1) the mDL holder has been issued a valid and unexpired REAL ID-compliant physical driver's license or identification card from the same State that issued the mDL; (2) TSA has determined the issuing State to be REAL ID-compliant; and (3) TSA has issued a waiver to the State.

 DHS will accept comments on the proposed policy through October 16, 2023.